epfml/OptML_course/labs/ex01/python_setup_tutorial.md

 * Section 10 on the standard library and [the standard library index](https://docs.python.org/3/library/index.html) are worth a quick scroll to see what's available.
 * Do not bother with Sections 11-16 for now.

-Here are some additionnal resources on Python:
+Here are some additional resources on Python:

 * [Python's standard library reference](https://docs.python.org/3/library/index.html)
 * [Debugging and profiling](https://docs.python.org/3/library/debug.html)